q3769/conseq4j/README.md

 , to establish a certain sequence of task submissions; leave it to the conseq4j API to provide concurrency, as well as proper sequencing, while it executes the submitted tasks.

-See API and usage samples below.
+Skip to see the API and usage samples below.

 ### The long version on usage: